 This is denoted by using a closed or open circle as you would have done when graphing inequalities on a number line.

-Matrix+ online Year 11 Maths Avdanced courses are the expert guided solution to your Maths problems.
-Learn more.
+Our Year 11 Maths Adv Matrix courses are the expert guided solution to your Maths problems.
+Learn more now!

 1. Evaluate the following: